-- Push the control lever down fully to the IGN symbol \ref{symbol} .
-The spark generator should cause a repetitive spark at 1. the pilot and the pilot should ignite.
-If the pilot does not light after 10 seconds then lift the control lever upwards to the OFF symbol and wait for 3 minutes. - 2.
-Once the pilot is lit keep the control lever pushed down fully for up to 30 seconds. - Now slowly lift the control lever to the Ω symbol, the pilot should remain lit and the burner will be in the LOW 3. setting.
+- Push the control lever down fully to the IGN symbol 🤻 .
+The spark generator should cause a repetitive spark at 1. the pilot and pilot and the low burner should ignite.
+If the pilot does not light after 30 seconds then lift the control lever upwards to the OFF symbol ● and wait for 3 minutes. - Once the pilot is lit keep the control lever pushed down fully for up to 10 seconds.
+2. - Now slowly lift the control lever to the $\mathbf{0}$ symbol, the pilot should remain lit and the burner will remain in the 3.
+LOW setting.
 If it goes out, wait for 3 minutes and return to step 1. - To set the appliance to the HIGH setting, lift the control lever upwards to the \mathbf{W} flame symbol.
-4. - It is also possible to adjust the control knob between the Ω and the Ω 5 flame symbols to achieve a mid setting. - 6 To turn the fire off, lift the lever to the ● symbol to turn off.
+4. - It is also possible to adjust the control knob between the Ω and the flame symbols to achieve a mid setting.
+5 - To turn the fire off, lift the lever to the symbol to turn off.
+6